 Nyokabi and Njeri are sitting in a corner of Nyokabi's hut, tears streaming from their eyes.
 Ngotho, struggling to lie on one side, opens his eyes.
-His two wives move nearer to the bed.
+His two wives move nearer to the bed where Ngotho is lying.
 He looks at each of his two wives before his eyes rest on Njoroge.

 Later, Boro enters the hut.
 He kneels besides the bed, and asks for forgiveness from his father.
 His father asks him to stay but he replies he can't.
 He stands up and whispers that he should have arrived earlier.

 He exits.
 Njoroge and the two women turn their heads to look at Ngotho.
-They become aware like Boro, Ngotho will never return to them.
+He had passed away.

 Njoroge is working for an Indian man.
-The lack of school fees, and the needs at home has forced him to look for a job.
-Nonetheless, Njoroge is chased from his job.
-He's been working for the Indian, his first job, for less than a month.
+The lack of school fees, and the needs at home, has forced him to look for a job.
+Nonetheless, in less than a month, Njoroge is chased from his job.

 Mwihaki stands from where she's sitting - outside her new home in the homeguard post - and goes behind the house.
 She takes out a small note, and reads it.
 She'd pledged to herself she wouldn't want to see Njoroge after learning his family killed her father.

 They meet, and Njoroge asks for forgiveness for the murder of her father that's committed by one of the members of his family.
 Mwihaki develops a different thought from the one she'd held of Njoroge.
 She tells him, "I'm sorry for having thought ill of you."